rarebreed/rarebreed.github.io/_posts/2020-03-03-gardening-experiment.md

 ## Data collection over time

+What might be more useful is to send data to be collected to be analyzed.
+You could ask questions
+like:

-What might be more useful, is to send data to be collected to be analyzed.
-For what times of the day, and how long is there not enough sunlight?
-Are there long stretches where the soil is to dry?
+- For what times of the day, and how long is there not enough sunlight?
+- Are there long stretches where the soil is to dry?
-Does the Ph level vary dramatically?
+- Does the Ph level vary dramatically?

-This information could be used to monitor and alert the gardner that perhaps more fertilizer is needed, or that where they have placed their crop is not good for sunlight levels.
+This information could be used to monitor and alert the gardner that perhaps more fertilizer is needed, or that where they have placed their crop is not good based on sunlight levels.
 At our house, we have quite a few trees, plus, our backyard slopes at an angle.
 We therefore have lots of shadows being cast.
 Other than cloud cover, it's hard to exactly say what spots on our land get how much sunlight over the course of the day.

 Being in Florida, we also can have surprising amounts of rainfall in a short amount of time.
 Perhaps knowing how much moisture is in the soil can help by having better drainage or runoff in